 Availability and pricing are the biggest factors when choosing between ADSL, VDSL and UFB for your Internet connection.
 Start by researching what’s available in your area, keeping in mind that DSL connections will degrade the farther you are from a provider.
 Next, consider what type of Internet user you are.
 If you only check email and social networks, ADSL will be more than enough to meet your needs.
 Streaming any kind of media requires at least a VDSL connection.
 VDSL is also a cost-effective choice for small businesses running internal networks.
 For heavy users and households or businesses where multiple computers or devices are accessing large amounts of data on a daily basis, UFB provides the best performance.

 Once you know which broadband connection is right for you, shop around to find the best deal possible.
 Look at what different providers offer in terms of rates and packages, and beware of prices that seem too good to be true.
-The dominant telecom companies (like Spark and Vodafone) are not always the best option, so considered all the competition.
+The dominant telecom companies (like Spark and Vodafone) are not always the best option, so consider all the competition.
+Smaller broadband providers like Trustpower also provide a great service.
 Finding the right connection at a price that fits your budget ensures that you’ll get the most out of the time you spend on the Internet.